Changes to North Carolina Social Security Disability in 2022

 Because Social Security wants the disabled to work if they are able, a certain amount of income earned through “substantial gainful activity,” or SGA, (i.e., employment, including self-employment) is allowed before the SSA decides your earnings indicate you are not disabled.

 Social Security sets caps for SGA earnings at which eligibility for Social Security Disability Insurance (SSDI) benefits may cease.
 In 2022, when qualifying for SSDI , you can have earnings up to $1,350 per month for non-blind workers ($16,200 annually) and $2,260 per month if you are legally blind ($27,120 annually).
 Compare to the limits set in 2021, this is an increase of a %3.

 Applicants for SSDI may test their ability to maintain some gainful activity in a Trial Work Period (TWP) for at least 9 months, which don’t have to be consecutive, and for as long as 5 years on a rolling basis (i.e., trying repeatedly).
 The SSA determines whether a month counts as a TWP month according to gross earnings (before taxes) for the month.

 However, this also means the maximum amount of earnings used by the SSA to calculate retirement benefits increases.
-For 2020, the maximum monthly retirement benefit for a worker retiring at full retirement age was $3,011.
+For the record, in 2022, the maximum monthly retirement benefit for a worker retiring at full retirement age was $3,148.
 In 2021, it increased $137 per month to $3,148.